OpenTideHQ/ShareTide/README.md

 You are welcome to open a PR and propose new OpenTide objects to share to the community, and to engage in issues or discussions.

+**Guidelines**
+- Ensure that all information contained in the object is public information.
+- Before being ready for a review, your PR must pass the Schema Validation pipeline.
+- Use the latest template/schema available

 ### Licensing

 All objects shared in this repository are licensed under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en).